-The Utah Department of Agriculture and Food and the Utah Division of Purchasing have selected eight companies to participate in Utah’s Medical Cannabis Cultivation Program.
+The Utah Department of Agriculture and Food and the Utah Division of Purchasing have selected eight companies to be Medical Cannabis Cultivators in Utah’s Medical Cannabis Program.

-The eight selected cultivators are in alphabetical order:
+The eight selected cultivators are listed by county:

 - Standard Wellness Utah

 - Wholesome Ag